SwiftLeeds/swiftleeds-web/README.md

 ```

 If you have any issues, please reach out with an issue or via the Slack channel.

-## Leaf

-SwiftLeeds is using Leaf to build the frontend part of the website.
-These `Views` live within the Resources/Views folder of the project structure.

-It's worth noting that to run this in development you will need to set your custom directory in the active scheme on Xcode.
-You can read about it [here](https://docs.vapor.codes/4.0/xcode/#custom-working-directory).

 ## Contributing 🏗